 Mad Science is a downtime activity, from research to construction the process will always take 1 month and is accessible to all player classes.
 Mad Science must be performed in a laboratory.
 The end goal of the downtime is the construction of a Creation.
 This Creation is inspired by Ideas.
 Ideas are words that are randomly rolled and combined to form an initial Creation concept.
 Once the concept is decided upon, the DM can apply drawbacks to balance the Creation.
 Then resources and funds are gathered and the Creation is constructed.
+This funding/construction phase is the most dangerous and the potential for mishaps is high!

 The first step of Mad Science is research.
 At this stage the Scientist is gathering Ideas and inspiration in his laboratory.
 The player rolls to discover what Ideas they will be working with.
 These Ideas will form the basis for their Creation.
 There is a d200 table of Idea words included alongside this post and here.